Q: Where does the unclaimed property come from?

 Q: What type of documentation is required to make a claim?

 - One piece of documentation which matches the owner to the property, plus two pieces of government-issued personal identification.
-For unclaimed court funds, the Society requires a certified true copy of a court order created within the past six months.
+For unclaimed court funds, please contact the Society.
 There are circumstances where the Society may need to request additional documentation.

 Q: What if the owner of the unclaimed property is a deceased relative?